 Handmade reports suffer from another downside — a lack of data processing power.
 Any data-driven analysis you want to perform will need to be manually inputted and run.
-That relies on accurate, honest record keeping, and will likely require considerable labor on the backend.
-Plus, even the best number-crunching might miss ways to optimize patrols or high level trends that illustrate the value your services create for a client.
-That makes retention more difficult in a competitive market.
+That relies on accurate, honest record keeping, and will likely require considerable labor on the back-end.
+Plus, even the best number-cruncher might miss ways to optimize patrols or high level trends that illustrate the value your services create for a client.
+That makes contract retention more difficult in a competitive security market.

 You may work all the time, but that’s not always the case for your clients.
 Monday morning is when most of your client POCs will be returning to the office.
 And when the weekend didn’t go well, that’s when you find out.

-Mondays are especially tense for companies that don’t have effective client-side reporting in place.
+Mondays are especially tense for companies that don’t have effective, automated, client-side reporting in place.
 Say your officer leaves a daily report with the client that’s handwritten in illegible chicken scratch.
 Frustrated, your client calls for someone to explain what happened during the shift, only to wait on hold while you talk with another client whose daily report never got delivered.
 The longer that client waits to hear from you, the more your contract is at-risk.

 The best way to deal with this kind of bottleneck is to prevent it.
 Using a security guard management system like Silvertrac helps to streamline guard shift report delivery.
 Reports can be assembled throughout a guard patrol or tour and set for automatic delivery once it's complete.
 No more hand scribbled reports slipped under a supervisor’s door.